 By 11 March, the Cavalry Mechanised Group 'Pliyev' had reached Barmashovo.
 Appreciating the threat of encirclement, the Germans decided to withdraw their forces across the Yuzhny Bug river.
 The Soviet forces to continue the offensive and at the same time to contain the encircled German group were not sufficient and thus, on 11 March, Pushkin’s XXIII Tank Corps was placed under the command of Pliyev, who should then have considerably stronger forces at his disposal.
 As a result of a change in the overall situation, though, the XXIII Tank Corps had to engage on another sector of the front and was thus unable to provide assistance in the encirclement of the 6th Army.
 In addition, during the evening of 11 March 11, during a raid by German aircraft, Pushkin was killed.
 On the following day, the advanced units of the Cavalry Mechanised Group 'Pliyev' reached Snigirevka, cutting the 6th Army escape routes, and as a result 13 German divisions were surrounded.

 The available Soviet forces were not sufficient for the establishment of a solid perimeter, however, as the main forces of the 8th Guards Army were involved in heavy fighting with two German corps near Vladimirovka and Bashtanka, where the XIII Tank Corps was also involved.
 In this situation, the Germans decided that their forces encircled near Bereznegovatoye must break out to the west.
 In subsequent battles, a significant part of the German forces managed to break through the cavalry mechanised group’s forces and retreat behind the Ingul and Yuzhny Bug rivers even though it had to abandon much of its heavier weapons and equipment.
 Acting in isolation from the front’s other forces, the Cavalry Mechanised Group 'Pliyev' was now suffering an acute shortage of matériel and technical equipment, and in an effort to provide the group with all it needed, aircraft of the 17th Air Army became involved.
-Particularly distinguished in this undertaking were the pilots of the 262nd Aviation Division, who flew both day and night missions in their Polikarpov Po-2 light biplanes to deliver fuel for the tanks.
+Particularly distinguished in this undertaking were the pilots of the 262nd Aviation Division, who flew both day and night missions in their Polikarpov Po-2 single-engined light biplanes to deliver fuel for the tanks.

 Meanwhile, the 28th Army was operating with success in the front’s southern sector.
 On 11 March 11, this army’s II Guards Mechanised Corps, commanded by General Major Karp V. Sviridov, liberated Berislav.
 Continuing to advance along the Dniepr river, the 28th Army liberated Kherson on 13 March, Polkovnik Vasili F. Margelov’s 49th Guards Division and Polkovnik Aleksandr P. Dorofeyev’s 295th Division particularly distinguished themselves .